Dany Mota: Youth

 On 5 September 2019, Mota made his youth international debut for Portugal U21, scoring a brace against Gibraltar in a 4–0 win at the 2021 UEFA European Under-21 Championship qualification.
 He scored four goals in the qualifiers, helping Portugal reach the final tournament.
 In the group stage, Mota scored a goal against England to help Portugal qualify to the knock-out stage.
 His brace, including a bicycle kick which was nominated Goal of the Tournament, against Italy in the quarter-finals enabled Portugal to win 5–3 after extra time and qualify to the semi-finals against Spain.
 Portugal finished the tournament as runners-up, losing the final 1–0 to Germany.

 Senior

 Mota was first called up to the Portugal senior national team in March 2024, ahead of two friendly matches against Sweden and Slovenia.

 Style of play

-A versatile and dynamic forward, Mota can play in a multitude of offensive positions, mainly as a second striker or winger.
-His main characteristics are his dribbling and ball control in narrow situations, alongside his pace and physical strength.
-Mota's attitude on the pitch, stamina, attacking positioning in the box and finishing are also of note.
+Mota is known to play in a multitude of offensive positions, mainly as a second striker or winger.
+He has also been noted for his dribbling, ball control, and stamina.